2002 WUSA All-Star Game: Summary

 Washington Freedom forward Abby Wambach scored two goals and was named the match's most valuable player.

 Kristine Lilly withdrew from the match at late notice when she was bereaved by the death of her grandmother, being replaced in the WUSA North starting line-up by Kate Sobrero.
 Birgit Prinz was voted into the WUSA South selection but was unable to take part as she was on loan to her German club FFC Frankfurt, who were competing in the 2002–03 UEFA Women's Cup qualifying round in Yugoslavia.
 Shannon MacMillan was elevated from the reserve to starting roster to replace her.

 In the tradition of North American All-star games, the match was played at a sedate pace.
 Referee Kari Seitz called only three fouls and showed no yellow or red cards.
 The Associated Press report described play as "a bit sloppy", noting that the players were almost one month into their off-season, and that the artificial turf surface at PGE Park was somewhat unsuitable.

 On 12 minutes Marinette Pichon scored with WUSA North's first chance, turning and hitting a powerful 15-yard shot into the goal.
 Nine minutes later Hege Riise equalized from Mia Hamm's pass, and thereafter the WUSA South team took control of the match.
 Abby Wambach shot past goalkeeper Melissa Moore to score her first goal on 24 minutes.
 One minute before half-time Kylie Bivens headed in Hamm's cross to give WUSA South a two-goal advantage at the interval.

 Wambach chipped in her second goal on the hour mark, then turned provider for Charmaine Hooper who shot past LaKeysia Beene on 66 minutes.
-In the final minute Shannon McMillan's shot went in off the post to make the final score 6–1 to WUSA South.
+In the final minute Shannon MacMillan's shot went in off the post to make the final score 6–1 to WUSA South.
 2002 WUSA Rookie of the Year Wambach's two goals and one assist saw her named the MVP.